kshetline/tubular_util/README.md

 function isValidJson(s: string): boolean;
 ```

-Determines if `s` contains valid JSON by attempting to parse it, and returning `true` if parsing is successful.
+Determines if `s` contains valid JSON by attempting to parse the string, returning `true` if parsing is successful.

 ```typescript
 function keyCount(obj: any): number;